-This clay tile roof repair in Miami, FL. was not a very big job but was labor intensive – a whole lot of work in a small space.
+This clay tile roof repair in Miami wasn’t a big job but was labor intensive – a whole lot of work in a small space.
 This was a great training exercise for a couple of our newer roofers just learning repairs.
-I like to switch roles and become the helper while talking them through the repair – learning by doing.

 Tile Roof Repair Step by Step

 Then 18” galv. valley metal was set in roof cement at the nail line and nailed down.
 Then all metal flashings are coated with fast-drying asphalt primer for good adhesion of the underlayment which was then installed over the entire area, leaving a 4” cut down the middle of the valley for the tile install.